17 Fascinating Summer Solstice Traditions Around the Globe

 For the last five years, another country with jaw-dropping natural beauty and an unforgiving winter climate has found a unique and vibrant way to ring in the summer: During Iceland’s Secret Solstice celebration, partygoers in Reykjavik can enjoy a musical lineup comprised of local and international artists.
 And in 2018, the Secret Solstice featured a tour of an ancient lava tunnel and an opportunity to party inside a giant glacier.
 If you’re more of a winter fan, don’t miss these chilling facts about the winter solstice.

 Vestalia, Ancient Rome

-In the gentler climate surrounding the Mediterranean, the Romans once celebrated Vesta, the goddess of the earth, on the June solstice.
+In the gentler climate of the Mediterranean, the Romans once celebrated Vesta, the goddess of the earth, on the June solstice.
 During the ancient festival known as Vestalia, Roman women traditionally visited the Vestal Temple and made offerings to the goddess and to the Vestal Virgins.
-During the week of Vestalia, only women were permitted to enter the temple and a cake was baked using consecrated waters from a spring considered sacred.
+During the week of Vestalia, only women were permitted to enter the temple, and a cake was baked using consecrated waters from a spring considered sacred.
 Modern Italians still embrace the solstice as a time of new beginnings, and the country comes alive with celebrations.
 La Festa di San Giovanni is still observed with similar rites of water and fire as the ones performed in ancient times.